sky-97/avaamo-backend-akash/README.md

         |avaamo-backend-akash

-                ├── controllers (Controller implements a »Controller pattern, in which all requests are intercepted by controller and dispatched to individual Action Controllers based on the URL requested(that is routing request from Router). )
+                 ├── script (python script to get data from the folder to read more please check script folder readme) ├── controllers (Controller implements a »Controller pattern, in which all requests are intercepted by controller and dispatched to individual Action Controllers based on the URL requested(that is routing request from Router). )

                 ├── models (